canonical/sphinx-docs-starter-pack/docs/reference/removed-url-check.rst

 Check for removed URLs
 ======================

-As of version 1.2.0, the starter pack includes a GitHub action based check to identify when page URLs have been removed.
+As of version 1.2.0, the starter pack includes a GitHub action to identify when page URLs have been removed.
 This includes moving pages to another path, or removing them completely.